jrdegbe/thamesthrive-api/docs/flow/actions/trello/add_trello_card_action.md

 ## Trello Resource Configuration

-To begin working with Trello inside Tracardi, you need an API key and token.
-These can be typed inside Tracardi resources.
+To begin working with Trello inside ThamesThrive, you need an API key and token.
+These can be typed inside ThamesThrive resources.
 Resources can be found under Traffic -> Outbound resources.
 More information on how to create a resource can be found below.

 ### Trello API KEY